 After eight months of concentrated effort the READS-TO-GO program was launched at the NHLA Spring conference.

 The committee meets on a quarterly basis, with additional meetings held as needed.
-It also leads the popular "Read any good books lately?" discussion held at the NHLA annual conference.
+It also leads "Read any good books lately?" discussions held periodically at NHLA conferences.

 Since July 2011, we have become a social media presence with a Facebook page.
 Please stop by and "like" us!